 Well into its second decade in business, Chili Mac must be doing something right.
 You'll find it in the zesty ground beef, the flavorful shredded cheese and the delicate bed of thin spaghetti.
 The prices are on the money, too, prompting me to conclude my most recent visit with a bowl to go.
 The different sizes and heat levels are a nice touch and the expedient service is more than welcome when all you want is to chow down.

-At last glance, Cinner's is now called Monti's and it's serving $11 Philly cheese steaks.
+At last glance, Cinner's is now called Monti's and serving $11 Philly cheese steaks.
 Yes, $11.